 PE Ratios are best deployed to compare companies within the same industry.
 Some industries may have a very high average PE Ratio and some a very low PE Ratio, depending on where the industry is in its lifecycle.
-If an industry is new, fast-growing, and requires a lot of investment, the PE ratio may well be high on average, such as the Big Data Analytics industry.
-If an industry is stable and slow-growing, the average PE ratio may be lower, for example, in the Utilities Industry.

 This makes comparing companies in different industries with the PE ratio not advisable.